50 Interesting & Fun Facts About Louisiana State You Should Know

 1. The tallest state capitol building in the country is in Louisiana

-2. Louisiana is the birthplace of Creole Cuisine
+2. Louisiana is the birthplace of Creole cuisine

 3. New Orleans was home to famed Voodoo Queen Marie Laveau

-6. Louisiana is home to an ancient city, Poverty Point World Heritage Site
+5. The state is home to an ancient city, Poverty Point World Heritage Site

-7. The Whitney Plantation is the only former plantation with a sole focus on slavery
+6. The Whitney Plantation is the only former plantation with a sole focus on slavery

-12. Louisiana is home to the National WWII Museum
+9. Louisiana is home to the National WWII Museum

-13. Louisiana has one of the highest natural gas reserves in the United States
+11. Louisiana has one of the highest natural gas reserves in the United States

 14. Louisiana is a popular cruise destination